 Scammers and people with bad intentions exist in all professions, including sales.
 They often use high-pressure tactics like creating scarcity or urgency around an offer or product to create impulse purchases.
 Using false information or promising unrealistic results to get people to buy is also something you’ll often run into.

 Believe it or not, buyers will sniff out the bad intentions quicker than expected.
 Trust me; they’re not stupid.
 They see right through exaggerated promises or a lack of transparency in the sales process.
-If you’re not asking any questions and bulldozing through the process to get a quick “yes”, you’ll lose almost every time.
+If you’re not asking any questions and bulldozing through the process to get a quick “yes,” you’ll lose almost every time.

 Your goal should be to have a team of honest, trustworthy, and committed salespeople who do what’s best for your customers and your company.
-To uncover bad behaviors in your sales team, watch out for red flags like:
+To uncover bad behaviors in your sales team,

 • Making unrealistic promises or claims.